Why Nature Map Earth?

-Nature Map will indeed focus its technical work on consolidating data for nature on land.
-We are coordinating with other initiatives that are developing maps of ocean and coastal conservation as well as restoration priorities by the summer of 2019.
-As soon as possible we will aim to present integrated maps for biodiversity and ecosystems services in terrestrial, costal, and marine ecosystems.
+Nature Map focuses its technical work on consolidating data for nature on land.
+We are coordinating with other initiatives that are developing maps of ocean and coastal conservation as well as restoration priorities.
+Working with National Geographic Society, Nature Map is seeking to integrate maps for biodiversity, carbon, and ecosystems services in terrestrial, costal, and marine ecosystems.

 How will this map be useful for governments, business, civil society, and academia?

-- Governments can use Nature Map to strengthen national data and to translate targets into operational spatial objectives at local, national, regional, and global levels.
+- Governments can use Nature Map to strengthen national data and to translate targets into operational spatial objectives.
 Of course, this alone will not guarantee success, as countries must also develop and implement strategies to meet these objectives.
 However, the human pressures on habitats and species are so high that the absence of clarity on how to translate high-level goals into priorities for conservation, restoration, and sustainable development would almost certainly lead to failure in halting the loss of biodiversity or in pursuing large-scale restoration.
 For this reason, a particular focus of Nature Map is to help strengthen national climate and biodiversity strategies by supporting the inclusion of actionable maps.

 - Businesses can use Nature Map to develop their own science-based targets and understand the impact of their activities and supply chains on biodiversity, soil and biomass carbon, as well as other ecosystem services.
 They can also use the information to identify and mitigate risks in each of their markets.